se-for-sci/se-for-sci.github.io/content/week02_testing/tdd.md

     assert my_max([3]) == 3
 ```

 To pass this test, we can just accept an argument and return 3.
+(Note that
+naming the parameter `input` shadows Python's built-in `input` function; we'll
+fix this in the refactor stage below.)

 ```python
 # green